 This award goes to Florida Fish and Wildlife Conservation Commission Division of Law Enforcement Port Investigations Team.
 Created in 2011, FWC’s Port Investigations Team was established as a specialized task force focusing on Florida’s major airports and seaports, commercial shipping facilities, highway agricultural inspection stations, and cold storage facilities targeting the illegal wildlife trade.
 Their continued hard work ensures that Florida’s fish, wildlife, and other priceless natural resources are conserved for future generations.
 Their focused efforts not only benefit the state of Florida but help to impact fish and wildlife conservation on a national and international level as well.

 SPECIAL RECOGNITION AWARDS

-The Association presented three special recognition awards for outstanding commitment to the work of AFWA to Dr. Stephen Torbit, the Puerto Rican Parrot Recovery Program, and Congressman Jeff Fortenberry and Congresswoman Debbie Dingell.
+The Association presented two special recognition awards for outstanding commitment to the work of AFWA to Stephanie Hussey with the Recreational Boating and Fishing Foundation, and Chris Parish with The Peregrine Fund.